1. Timelines

 • The First Imperial Crusade – The Empire of Bastile sought to expand into the Northern Kingdoms but was repelled.
 The war ended with Bastile’s retreat across the Isle of Niveus, marking the first great defeat of the Immortal Emperor.

-• The Great Advancement – The Diocese of Alpia, obsessed with technological ascension, attempted to convert its neighboring kingdoms into clockwork automata.
-This terrifying invasion was thwarted by a legendary band of adventurers led by Thomm & Bar-Then the Kneebreaker, uniting the Northern Kingdoms in defense.
+• The Great Advancement – The Diocese of Alpia, obsessed with technological ascension, attempted to convert its own citizens and those of neighboring kingdoms into Clockwork automata.
+This terrifying invasion was thwarted by a legendary band of adventurers led by Thomm & Bar-Then the Kneebreaker, uniting the Northern Kingdoms in an inspiring defense.

-• The Third Continuum Crisis – A secretive cabal known as the Cult of Infinitum, led by Kalekai Blackhand, sought to collect the Infinity Shards to shatter the Continuum Crystal once more.
-In doing so, he nearly killed Mystera and Unknown, hoping to steal their divine artifacts, but was stopped before he could release Unknown.
-However, the war left the Northern Kingdoms in ruin—providing the Empire of Bastile the perfect opportunity to strike.
+• The Third Continuum Crisis – A secretive cabal known as the Cult of Infinitum, led by Kalekai Blackhand, sought to collect the Infinity Shards to shatter The Continuum Crystal once more.
+In doing so, he nearly killed Mystera and Oronos, hoping to wield their divine vestiges, but was stopped before he could release Azhorra'tha.
+However, the preceding war (ignited by the cults widespread influence) left the Northern Kingdoms in ruin—providing perfect opportunity for the Empire of Bastile to strike.

 • The Second Imperial Crusade - Following the chaos of the Third Continuum Crisis, the Empire of Bastile launched a second campaign—this time successful.
-With the Northern Kingdoms weakened, Bastile conquered Zubar, subjugated Alpia, and then turned upon Ruska and Avoronia, reducing them all to vassal states under the Immortal Emperor’s rule.
-The conquest marked the end of the Fourth Age, ushering in an era of Bastilian dominance.
+With the Northern Kingdoms weakened, Bastile conquered Zubar, subjugated Alpia, and then turned upon Ruska and Avoronia, reducing them all to vassal states under the Immortal Emperor’s iron rule.
+The conquest marked the end of the Fourth Age, ushering in an era of Bastilian dominance upon Tolria.

 In Osira

-• The Fall of Itela - The Solir civilization of Itela stood for a time, but the dark schemes of Malekith culminated in Avatar Lumina’s sacrifice.
-She revealed the true power of the Unknown to him, which he then absorbed, sundering The Sun Realm into ruin.
-The land was left charred and broken, and a permanent rift to The Shadowfell was torn open.
-The surviving Solir were cursed into the Kroot—twisted, lightless husks of their former selves, forever scorched by the sun they once worshipped.
+• The Fall of Itela - The Solir civilization of Itela stood for a time, but the dark schemes of Malekith culminated in Avatar Lumina’s sacrifice (see: The Light of Lumina).
+As she revealed the true power of the Sunstone to him (to spare the life of her son Talyen), he bound her elemental essence and sundered The Sun Realm into ruin.
+The land was left scorched and scarred, with a permanent rift to The Netherveil torn open upon The Umbral Gateway.
+The surviving Solir were cursed into the Kroot—twisted, lightless husks of their former selves, forever scorched by the sun they once worshipped (see: The Elegy of Emberfall).

-• Rise of the Serrakhan Sultanate - Malekith, having foreseen the consequences of his schemes, fled Tolria before the Second Continuum Crisis erupted.
-He established the Serrakhan Sultanate, building an empire in the desert wastes with his most loyal followers.
+• Rise of the Serrakhan Sultanate - Malekith, having foreseen the consequences of his schemes (during the Third Age), fled Tolria before the Second Continuum Crisis reached its zenith.
+He established the Serrakhan Sultanate, building an empire in The Sands of Serrakhan with his most loyal followers who followed him to Osira.

-• Trials of the Aesir - The Aesir of Atla, already devastated from their battle against the World Eater Serpent, struggled to rebuild under Avatar Typhon (and later Avatar Typhon).
+• Trials of the Aesir - The Aesir of Atla, already devastated from their battle against the World Eater Serpent, struggled to rebuild under Avatar Vapora (and later Avatar Typhon).

-• The Isolation of Aerenal - The Vanir of Aerenal remained hidden, shrouded in the eternal mists conjured by Admiral Aegis, ensuring their separation from the world and the protection of the Etherstone.
+• Isolation of Aerenal - The Vanir of Aerenal remained hidden, shrouded in the eternal mists conjured by Admiral Aegis, ensuring their separation from the world and the subsequent protection of the Etherstone.

-• The Earthen Wars - The Njordir, fractured and leaderless, were left divided among warring Orc, Dwarf, and Genasi clans.
-Avatar Rok, the Titan of Stone, eventually united them into the Earth Kingdom, bringing stability to the once-divided land.
+• The Earthen Wars - The Njordir, fractured and leaderless, were left divided among warring Orc, Dwarf, and Genasi tribes.
+Avatar Rok, the second Earth Avatar, eventually united them into the Earth Kingdom, bringing stability to the once-divided land.

-• The Curse of the ValarThe Valar (accursed descendants of the Vanir) remained cursed upon The Immortal Isle, trapped by the Night Mother Nyx's spiderweb of malediction—any sailor who attempted to leave and drowned, would return as a Draugr revenant.
+• Curse of the ValarThe Valar (accursed and exiled descendants of the Vanir from itelion) survived upon The Immortal Isle, yet remained trapped by the Night Mother Nyx's spiderweb of malediction—any sailor who attempted to leave and drowned, would return as a Draugr revenant.

 Aegis of the Ancients